 - Coffee Equipment – Sell new and refurbished coffee equipment or things like rare coffee brewing devices.

-- Artsy stuff – Sell coffee art, coffee signs, mugs, cups, holders, Thermos containers, coffee pour-over holders, etc.
+- Artsy stuff – Sell coffee art, t-shirts, coffee signs, mugs, cups, holders, Thermos containers, coffee pour-over holders, etc.

 Know Your Target Market

 While many people may be interested in buying coffee, coffee supplies, or other items you intend to sell, the best thing to do is really be very, very, very specific with who your target market is.
 Then, cater your entire online enterprise towards them.

 You have to determine who your customer is or will be.
 This will help you create your website content that better appeals to your market base.

 So, go and discover your target market, they are waiting for you!

 Who is already doing what you're wishing to do?
 How are they doing it?

 Knowing who your competition is important.
 Not because you want to “snoop” around and gawk at what they are doing, but because you want to know your market.